aryanKathale/News-Summarizer/README.md

 News Summarization
 Internship Project

-Text Summarization Framework

 Overview Welcome to the Text Summarization Framework repository!
-This project is developed as part of TxtSumm, aimed at creating a robust and efficient text summarization tool.
+This project is developed as part of NewsSumm, aimed at creating a robust and efficient text summarization tool.
 The framework is designed to condense large volumes of text into concise summaries using advanced natural language processing techniques.

 Features